SazedWorldbringer/codecademy-jammming/README.md

 ## Contributing

-While the main purpose of this repository was to manage the project, suggestions/help on adding small tweaks (or improving the big things) is appreciated.
+While the main purpose of this repository was to manage the project, suggestions/help on adding small tweaks (or big things) is appreciated.

 ## Acknowledgments